GoogleCloudPlatform/django-demo-app-unicodex/README.md

 ## Deployment

-This demo can be deployed by multiple different methods.
+This demo can be deployed by multiple different methods: via the Cloud Run button, through Terraform, or manually via a guided tutorial.

 ### Automated